 Metal bands were used on the rim of such shields to make them withstand strong blows from an opponent’s weapon while leather was also used as an additional layer on the shield.
 Since they were inexpensive, footsoldiers would often use more than one round shield during a campaigning season.

 Footsoldiers using round shields in the early medieval period frequently drew up into shield wall formation during the battle.
 Such a formation involved soldiers standing shoulder to shoulder with their shields overlapping and forming a wall with no gaps.

-The Heater shield was a small, light-weight shield which came into use from 12th century onwards.
-It was popular among footsoldiers as well as the knights and the footsoldiers particularly favoured it because it was light-weight and inexpensive.
+The Heater shield was a small, lightweight shield that came into use from the 12th century onwards.
+It was popular among footsoldiers as well as the knights and the footsoldiers particularly favored it because it was lightweight and inexpensive.

 The shape of the shield resembled a heraldic shield and it was usually long enough to cover a soldier from his shoulder to just below the waist.
-As piece of plate armour started to become available to footsoldiers as well, it became possible for them to guard themselves effectively with small heater shields.
+A piece of plate armor started to become available to foot soldiers as well, it became possible for them to guard themselves effectively with small heater shields.

-A Pavise was a type of shield made for specialised use by medieval crossbowmen.
-This type of shield was designed to be tall enough to cover a crossbowmen frontally and guard him from incoming missiles.
-It also carried a special feature whereby it could stand erect on its own at the battlefield.
+A Pavise was a type of shield made for specialized use by medieval crossbowmen.
+The Pavise shield was designed to be tall enough to cover crossbowmen frontally and guard them against incoming missiles.
+It also carried a special feature whereby it could stand erect on its own on the battlefield.